 - Watch your debt covenants.
 Once you have a general sense of how the new lease standards will affect your financial statements, run your own calculations to understand the impact to debt covenants.
 Then, start discussing with your lenders how your ratios might change.
 If you will need to renegotiate debt covenants, be sure you allow several months for that process.
 Most important: Don’t wait for your underwriters to flag the problem themselves.

 - Think big.
 Getting started early allows you to consider strategic changes that might make implementation easier while achieving your operational objectives.
 Is it time to reconsider the buy-versus-lease decision?
 If leasing remains the best option, can you negotiate shorter lease terms?
 Even if it’s not practical to negotiate a short-term lease (the lease standard has strict rules for what qualifies), estimating costs across a shorter time period can ease some of the burden of implementing the new standard.

 You’re Not Alone

 Another advantage of getting started early is the chance to get feedback from your financial auditors.
 While they cannot implement changes to your accounting processes and IT systems, they should be able to advise you and help keep you on the path to compliance.
-Most important, start to understand your portfolio of leases and the amount of leased assets and liabilities that will hit your balance sheet in 2020.
+Most important, start to understand your portfolio of leases and the amount of leased assets and liabilities that will begin to hit your balance sheet.
 As always, reach out to your CRI professional for guidance understanding and implementing the new lease accounting standard.